na-na-hi/renget/archive/AdvancedCardWritingTricks.md

 (More will be written in this section when I am more experienced with Impossible To Touch’s techniques and confident enough to explain them simply.)

+[The Rite of Belwick](https://chub.ai/characters/asterisms/the-rite-of-belwick-f402d86c) is another one you might want to try and study, everything I've written about Impossible To Touch applies, but I would say it is a lot easier to understand its internal workings.

 ───── ⋆⋅☆⋅⋆ ─────

 [**Jump to table of contents ⤴**](https://rentry.org/AdvancedCardWritingTricks#advanced-card-writing-tricks)